 - trends – diachronic analysis automatically identifies neologisms and changes in use

-Sketch Engine offers a range of tools to work with the Eur-Lex judgments corpus.
+Sketch Engine offers a range of tools to work with this set of parallel corpora.

 Learn to work with multilingual and parallel corpora in Sketch Engine.
 Refer to the user guide.